trading-app-ca/part-a-docs/README.md

 #### Homepage
 - **UI Elements**:
   - Navbar links to the "About" and "How It Works" sections further down to avoid excessive scrolling
+  - Drop down menu on mobile to access links
   - "Log In" button
   - "Sign Up" button<br><br>
 ![Homepage mobile](./Images/wireframes/homepage-mobile.png)